OmarEfat/OmarEfat.github.io/README.md

 #### Main goals:
 1. Using markdown for writing your resume
-2. Using Jekyll for creating your resume
+2. Using Jekyll for building your static website
 3. Using GitHub to host your static website

 ## Prerequisites